What does the EU court ruling on Junqueras mean?

 The European court ruling set an immediate new precedent, making clear that candidates in European parliamentary elections henceforth are officially to be considered MEPs — with all rights accorded to an MEP, including immunity from prosecution — as as soon as election results are announced by the election board in their country.
 Prior to the ECJ ruling on Thursday, it was accepted across Europe that a successful candidate in European parliamentary elections only became an actual MEP once the candidate had presented himself or herself to their national election authority to pick up certification of their election.

-Immediately following the ECJ ruling, Spain’s Supreme Court gave attorneys for the plaintiffs and the defendant in the Junqueras case a deadline of 2nd January to submit legal arguments for the court to take into consideration in finding a remedy for the situation.
-The court is not expected to present a remedy based on the ECJ decision until after the 6th January Three Kings national holiday.
+The Supreme Court is not expected to present a remedy based on the ECJ decision until after the 6th January Three Kings national holiday.

 In its ruling, the ECJ made clear that Junqueras does not enjoy a blanket immunity and that the violation of his immunity as an MEP was linked to the refusal by Spain’s Supreme Court to allow him free on bail from preventive custody to pick up his MEP certification.